makrai/notes/ruder2104-xtreme-r-nuanced-multiling.md

   * we: extensible multilingual diagnostic and evaluation suite
   * two main components
     * MultiCheckList, a test suite (Ribeiro+ 2020) for probing QA in 50 langs
-      * direct evaluation of finegrained capabilities in a massively multiling
+      * direct evaluation of finegrained capabilities, massively multiling
     * We extend the multi-dataset evaluation framework ExplainaBoard (Fu+ 2020;
       Liu+ 2021) to additional tasks and the multilingual setting
       * break down performance based on language and task-specific attributes,
-* leaderboard: logistic improvements to improve XTREME-R ’s utility
+* leaderboard: logistic improvements to improve XTREME-R’s utility
-  * each submission is required to provide metadata such as the number of parameters and amount of pre-training data
+  * each submission is required to provide metadata eg number of parameters and amount of pre-training data
   * task and language-specific sub-leaderboards to invite dedicated submissions
 * contributions:
   * an analysis of progress in cross-lingual modeling;